 Signs of Bed Bugs

-Dark spotting along mattress, edges of walls and furniture
+- Dark spotting along the mattress and edges of walls and furniture

 1. Make sure you really have bed bugs, not fleas, ticks or other insects.